 The Cultural Revolution has generated more debate and discussion than any other aspect of the Chinese Revolution.
-The historiography of the Cultural Revolution is therefore diverse and often contentious.
+The historiography of the Cultural Revolution, therefore, is diverse and often contentious.
+Historians in both China and the West have reached different conclusions both about its causes and effects.

 While the disastrous famine of 1959-61 can be explained by policy failures and natural conditions, the Cultural Revolution was a human event with more contentious causes.